 Katie Klaben is a parter at Sidley Austin, where she advises a wide range of clients – including private fund advisers, public companies, executives, family offices, and broker-dealers – on securities regulatory, compliance, enforcement, and transactional matters.
 Katie works extensively with clients on their disclosure and reporting obligations under Sections 13 and 16, beneficial ownership determinations, and preventing and defending against short-swing profit liability.
 With a deep understanding of SEC rules and regulations governing beneficial ownership and an ability to translate complex regulatory requirements into clear, actionable guidance, Katie was recognized in Best Lawyers: Ones to Watch® in America for Securities Regulation (2026).

 Jennifer L. Klass is a partner in K&L Gates’ New York office and a member of the firm’s Asset Management and Investment Funds Practice.
-She is an experienced financial services regulatory lawyer with particular focus on investment adviser regulation and the convergence of investment advisory and brokerage services.
-Klass counsels clients on a wide range of federal and state securities matters, including fiduciary duty and conflicts of interest, disclosure and internal controls, advertising and marketing, SEC examination and enforcement actions, and transactions involving regulated entities.
-She is a leading practitioner in digital investment advice and the use of FinTech in the asset management industry and frequently assists clients in developing and offering innovative new products and services and the consideration of emerging regulatory issues.
-Klass earned a B.A. from Lehigh University, magna cum laude, and a J.D. from Widener University School of Law.
+She is an experienced financial services regulatory lawyer with deep expertise in investment adviser regulation and the convergence of investment advisory and brokerage services.
+Klass counsels clients on a wide range of securities regulatory matters, including fiduciary duty and conflicts of interest, disclosure and internal controls, advertising and marketing, SEC examination and enforcement actions, and M&A transactions involving regulated entities.
+She is a leading practitioner in digital investment advice and frequently assists clients in developing and offering innovative new services and incorporating emerging technology such as generative AI into their asset management business.
+Klass earned a B.A. from Lehigh University and a J.D. from Widener University School of Law.

 Matthew Kolesky is president and chief compliance officer for Arbor Capital Management, Inc. In 2020, Kolesky and the team at Arbor Capital launched Arbor Digital, an SMA offering focused on digital assets.
 As CCO for Arbor Capital, he sits at the intersection of compliance, traditional finance, and digital assets.
 Kolesky first interacted with Bitcoin by mining on his home computer in 2010, and later explored Ethereum after it launched.